Ministry Coaching Framework

 4. Serving

-• Who in the group will lead or co‑lead that service project, and what timeline will you set?
+• Who in the group can help lead or organize that act of service, and what time frame will you set?

 5. Multiplying